 After the academic drop deadline, courses for which you are enrolled remain on the transcript, and grades of WD are recorded.
 After the Withdrawal Deadline, a grade of F is recorded for all courses.
 Incomplete grades are not given for leaves of absence; only grades of WD and F can be recorded on transcripts.

 You may apply for readmission if you have taken a leave of absence or are withdrawn from the University.
 You can request an application for readmission from the Office of the Dean of Students (Steele Hall Room 306) or in the OSS (200 Crouse College).
 If you are not on campus, call 315.443.2517 to request an application for readmission.
 Readmission is contingent upon both your eligibility to return and availability of space in the college and program of your choice.

 A petition to the faculty is a generic form used for a variety of reasons, including requests for exceptions and substitutions to your degree program and documentation in support of your requests.
 Blank petitions are available for download from the Registrar’s website.

-Clearly state on the petition what you want and why, and attach supportive materials such as transcripts, course descriptions, letters from faculty, etc. Depending on the nature of your request, different signatures are required; ask someone in the VPA Office of Student Success who should approve and sign your particular petition.
-Submit the petition to your academic recorder for review, and for an approval signature.
+Clearly state on the petition what you want and why, and attach supportive materials such as transcripts, course descriptions, letters from faculty, etc. Depending on the nature of your request, different signatures are required; ask someone in the VPA OSS who should approve and sign your particular petition.
+Submit the petition to your academic advisor for review, and for an approval signature.
 Copies of your petition remain with you, your academic advisor, and in your permanent file.